UW-Hydro/VIC/docs/Documentation/Constants.md

 # Model Constants and Miscellaneous Parameters

 The VIC model requires the specification of many model parameters to run.
-While some parameters are spatially distributed (e.g. [soil](), [vegetation](), [snowbands]()), others are more appropriately held constant across the model domain.
+While some parameters are spatially distributed (e.g. _soil_, _vegetation_, or _snowbands_), others are more appropriately held constant across the model domain.

 ## Physical Constants